djreiss/diffimWriteup/README.md

 While I described at various points above the known issues with the current LSST implementations of AL decorrelation and/or Zogy, here is a simple overview/summary of those known issues, including (if they have been made) their related tickets.
 It should be added that since the Zogy code has only recently been added to the LSST stack and minimally applied to actual data, there could be other issues that are not yet known.

 1. Occasional issues with AL decorrelation, which lead to strange fringing/periodic wave-like artifacts.
 The cause is unknown and the situation is not completely understood; probably related to the shape/structure of the PSF matching kernel.
 Note that if the term in the denominator of the expression for $\psi(k)$ is too close to zero, it will lead to large values in the kernel, which could lead to strange aliasing artifacts in the resulting decorrelated diffim.
+This is a rare occurrence, and I have only seen it recently on poorly-calibrated WISE images.

 2. AL decorrelation when pre-convolution is enabled has similar issues to (1.) above but more frequent.
 Probably also due to similar causes which are exacerbated by the inclusion of a noisy PSF in the decorrelation kernel term.

 3. Zogy suffers if there is inaccurate relative calibration between the two images.
 This issue can be seen in nearly all of the Zogy images shown in this document.

 4. Fringing in Zogy diffim (see [Figure 4b](#figure-4b)).
 Possibly related to the use of certain PSFex parameters in computing the PSFs for the two input images (as suggested by Tim Axelrod; see above).
 Another consideration could be related to the interpolation used for template warping; this has not been investigated.
+The spatial extent of these fringing artifacts is limited by ensuring that PSFs don't decrease below a certain level (thus eliminating very small or negative numbers in the Zogy diffim expression), and/or increasing the size of the `ImageMapReduce` grid elements.

 5. Artifacts in the Zogy diffim when convolutions are computed in image (real) space (again, see [Figure 4b](#figure-4b)).
 Could have the same causes as the fringing in the Fourier-based Zogy diffim.
+Possible additional fixes could include increasing the padding of the PSFs, and/or increasing the size of the `ImageMapReduce` grid elements.

 6. The `ImageMapReduce` framework for computing Zogy or AL decorrelation in a spatially-varying manner across an image could benefit from an improved method to compute the grid geometry for any given exposure/PSF dimensions that is less brittle and could probably speed up the operation significantly.